PascalBod/lm-zephyr/README.md

 [Build the *blinky* sample](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#build-the-blinky-sample).

-Connect the EFR32xG24 Dev Kit (xG24-DK2601B).
+Connect the EFR32xG24 Dev Kit.
 Check that the virtual machine can see it, with **Devices > USB**.
 A new USB device should be visible: **Silicon Labs J-Link OB**.
 Tick the associated checkbox.

 You can assign the board to the virtual machine on a permanent basis with **Devices > USB > USB Settings...**